Tips on How to Read a Baby Food Label

 Non-Gmo Seal: Non-GMO stands for non-genetically modified ingredients.
 Like organic food, this also needs third-party certification.
-Note that a food can be organic and still be GMO!
+Look for Non GMO Seal.

 “Absorbic Acid”: Good old Vitamin C!
 Water-soluble vitamins found mainly in fruits, vegetables and potatoes, sensitive to heat, water and air.
 Food can be fortified with extra vitamin C after processing, since heat can destroy it.
 While it’s good to have in there, better to feed baby foods that keep the natural stuff in there.

 “Citric Acid”: Often confused with vitamin C, but it’s not.
 This is the acid that gives the sour taste to lemons and limes, and is often used as a flavor enhancer.
 It occurs naturally mostly in citrus fruits, responsible for the sour taste of lemons and limes.
 Today citric acid is normally the product of a chemical synthesis and one of the most common food additives.
 Think of it as a flavor enhancer and as a preservative in food and beverages.
 However, it doesn’t improve nutrition.
 It can also be used to control pH.

 Maltodextrin: is a polysaccharide, produced from starch (modified starch), easily digestible and used as food additive.
 The taste is moderately sweet to flavorless, used as a thickener and to increase energy content for example in foods for elderly people or in sport food products.
 You may also find it in baby formula as carbohydrates among other improving the solubility of the powder in water.